How Do You Make German Nouns Plural?

 Feminine Noun Plurals

-Over 90% of all feminine nouns have the plural “-en” or “-n”:
+1. Over 90% of all feminine nouns form their plural with “-en” or “-n.”

 WordsSingularPlural